open-contracting/standard/standard/docs/en/support/governance.md

 The technical team, with reference to the working group as appropriate, evaluates reviews, and decides whether the whole upgrade, or specific features thereof, need to be revised, rejected or postponed to future processes.

-If only minor changes are suggested, then the revised standard may be submitted back to reviewers for a brief review period of at least two weeks.
+If only minor changes are suggested, then the revised standard should be submitted back to reviewers for a brief review period of at least two weeks.

 If major changes are needed, then a longer follow up review process of at least one month should be allowed for.